cleverlight/lightenna/_includes/presentations/2020-02-17-containers-in-production-fast.md

 + Invest in your Ops team

 {% if include.pres %}Note: {% endif %}
+I don't know if it was Andy Hertzfeld or Steve Jobs who said "real artists ship", but I like the sentiment.
+It's possible to get lost in the ever-changing flux of the Cloud hosting world, or over-elaborate a solution that really just needs as single t2.micro with a MySQL DB.
+Instead, building up a production container hosting environment is about pragmatism.
+Start small, start secure and iterate.

+Of all the issues here, staff training is the hardest.
+~Bottom or~ Cloud is not a weekend retreat.
+The skills an operations team needs to manage a cloud of servers are not exactly the same as those required to manage a room of servers.
+I don't believe good engineering skills ever go out of fashion, but the days of command-line hacks and click-and-tick web interfaces are numbered.
+Cloud provisioning is a shot-in-the-arm for an ops team.

+It's worth investing in, either by giving that team the time they need to experiment and learn about the Cloud, or fast-tracking their progress by bringing someone in to work with them.

 --

 ## Help

 {% if include.pres %}Note: {% endif %}
-If you'd like help organising and preparing your digital strategy, working with your team to foster a data-driven culture, or just training in the nuts and bolts of infrastructure as code, please [get in touch](/contact).
+If you'd like help organising and preparing your digital strategy, working with your team to foster a data-driven culture, or just hands-on-keyboard training in infrastructure-as-code, please [get in touch](/contact).